IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

-Start_Pos is the 1-origin index (from the octet after the Direction octet, so the index of the first Flag_Mux octet would be 1) of the first byte of the chunk, and End_Pos is the 1-origin index (from the octet after the Direction octet) of the last byte of the chunk.
+Start_Pos is the 1-origin index (from the octet after the Direction octet, so the index of the first Flag_Mux octet would be 1) of the first octet of the chunk, and End_Pos is the 1-origin index (from the octet after the Direction octet) of the last octet of the chunk.

 All the chunks of a given PPP packet have the same Msg_ID value.
 Freq_ID is a sequence number for the PPP chunks.
 The first chunk